Gombey: Etymology and Bahamian roots

 The word Gombey is related to the Bahamian Goombay, a similar musical tradition (though lacking costume and dance elements).
 It also refers to a specific drum of African origin (see List of Caribbean drums).
 In addition to the Bahamian Goombay tradition, Gombey is similar to some other Afro-Caribbean and other styles and celebrations (such as the Mummers and Morris dance).
-In Bermuda, Gombeys are seen more as dancers than musicians, with ritualised costumes, accoutrements and steps, whereas in the West Indies the term applies to a musical tradition, not normally accompanied by dance.
-Cultural continuity would be expected not simply with other British or formerly British territories in the Americas, but also with Latin America.
-Africans and people with African ancestry who formed part of Bermuda's 17th Century founding population came to Bermuda primarily from former Spanish colonies as free, but indentured, servants in the Seventeenth Century ('til the terms of indenture were raised from seven to ninety-nine years as a discouragement).
-Most of these arrived as Spanish-speaking Catholics, but acculturated to become English-speaking Protestants.
-Smaller numbers of slaves, many of African birth, were also captured from the Spanish and other enemies, or survived the wrecks of their vessels on Bermuda's reefline, and were sold in Bermuda, and smaller numbers deliberately imported.
-The Spanish were not heavily involved in the enslavement of Africans for the trans-Atlantic slave trade, instead primarily buying enslaved Africans from the Portuguese and the Arabs, who both enslaved Africans in southern Africa (from Angola to Zanzibar).
+In Bermuda, Gombeys are seen more as dancers than musicians, with ritualised costumes, accoutrements, and the steps of a war dance that were recognised by Wampanoag dancers, whereas in the West Indies the term applies to a musical tradition not normally accompanied by dance.
+Cultural continuity would be expected not only with other British or formerly British territories in the Americas, but also with Latin America.
+Africans and people of African ancestry who formed part of Bermuda's 17th-century founding population came primarily from former Spanish colonies as free but indentured servants in the seventeenth century (until the terms of indenture were raised from seven to ninety-nine years as a discouragement).
+Most arrived as Spanish-speaking Catholics but later acculturated as English-speaking Protestants.
+Smaller numbers of slaves, many of African birth, were also captured from the Spanish and other enemies, survived shipwrecks on Bermuda's reef line, or were deliberately imported, and were sold in Bermuda.
+The Spanish were not heavily involved in the enslavement of Africans for the trans-Atlantic slave trade, instead primarily purchasing enslaved Africans from the Portuguese and Arabs, both of whom enslaved Africans in southern Africa, from Angola to Zanzibar.